 The Inverness Advanced Motorcyclists are a separate section within the Inverness Group, organised to provide a facility for motorcyclists to improve their standard of riding and machine control to IAM standards, and to provide the opportunity for motorcyclists to socialise.
 Initial membership is as an ‘Associate Member’.
 (The only pre-requisite to joining is a full motorcycle licence.)
-‘Full Member’ status is attained when you pass the IAM test, the main aim of the Group, and every assistance and encouragement will be offered to enable you to achieve this.
+When you pass the IAM test you become a full Member of the IAM.

-The “Skill for Life” programme from the IAM costs £149 plus an initial enrolment cost of £60 (payable to the Inverness Group) which will be forwarded to your Observer to defray the costs of running his own motorcycle during the observed runs.
-The programme includes a copy of the IAM manual ~ “How to be a Better Rider”, one year’s associate membership of IAM, (full Member status after successful completion of the test), and the IAM advanced motorcycling test.
+The “Advanced Riding” programme from the IAM costs £149, and in addition a further £10 is payable directly to your Observer for each observed ride.
+The programme includes a copy of the Advanced Rider Course Logbook, one year’s associate membership of IAM, (full Member status after successful completion of the test), and the IAM advanced motorcycling test.

-An Observed Run covers about 45 miles or 1 hour 30 minutes, plus debriefing, depending on the nature of the selected route, traffic conditions and stops for comments and suggestions.
-You will be followed by your Observer on his own motorcycle and, as all Observers give their time freely and provide their own motorcycles to accompany you on the runs, the Inverness Group have agreed the above fee to defray the Observer’s expenses.
+An Observed Ride covers about 45 miles and lasts approx 90 minutes depending on the nature of the selected route, traffic conditions and stops for comments and suggestions.
+You will be followed by your Observer on his or her own motorcycle.

 |Your questions answered...|